-The modern idea of a Hawaiian luau has its origins in the early 1800’s when King Kamehameha II abolished the ancient practice of Hawaiian men and women taking their meals separately.
+The modern idea of a Maui Luau or a Hawaiian luau has its origins in the early 1800s when King Kamehameha II abolished the ancient practice of Hawaiian men and women taking their meals separately.
 The name “luau” comes from the favorite dish of these ancient Hawaiians, chicken and young tender leaves of taro baked with coconut milk.
 At the first luau feast, King Kamehameha II broke down the gender barrier and made community central to Hawaiian culture.
 We celebrate this tradition today, the tradition of community and great food shared with loved ones.
 Throw in some great live entertainment and the beautiful Maui sunset and you’ve got an experience to remember.

 When you’re deciding which one of these Maui luaus is the right one for you, consider the location of the luau in relation to your where you’re staying while you’re on Maui.
-The Royal Lahaina Luau, Old Lahaina Luau, The Feast at Lele, Hyatt Regency Drums of the Pacific Luau or the Sheraton Luau at Black Rock are best if you’re staying on the west side, around Lahaina or Kaanapali.
+The Royal Lahaina Luau, Old Lahaina Luau, The Feast at Lele, Hyatt Regency Drums of the Pacific, or the Sheraton Luau at Black Rock are best if you’re staying on the west side, around Lahaina or Kaanapali.
 If you’re staying in Wailea, you’ll definitely find either the Grand Wailea Luau or the Marriott Te Au Moana to be the best to choose from.
 These Maui Luaus book out quickly.